This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Guest House Accommodation – Valletta Lucente

-Furthermore, it has a very good variety of accommodation for anyone’s needs, be you a backpacker or luxury craver.
-Some recommend hiring a car to really put the cherry on top of the Mellieha cake but I don’t necessarily think it’s necessary with the very affordable bus routes.
-However, if you would rather have the speed and flexibility of a car then take a look at hiring one here.
+Furthermore, it has a very good variety of hotels and apartments for anyone’s needs, be you a backpacker or a luxury craver.
+Some recommend hiring a car to really put the cherry on top of the Mellieha cake so take a look at hiring one here.
+Don’t worry if you can’t or don’t want to drive – the bus routes are easily accessible and affordable.

 - Best all-round location

 - Best access to beaches

 Budget Accommodation – Cosy Home

 I love a homestay as it gives you a little bit of home comfort when you’re away and Cosy Home does not disappoint.